dquinteroa/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago removes all letters c and C from input.
 21-reverse reverses its input.
 22-users_and_homes displays all users and their home directories, sorted by users.
+100-empty_casks finds all empty files and directories in the current directory and all sub-directories.
+102-acrostic decodes acrostics that use the first letter of each line.